nuggetman/smb-connector/README.md

-# Anypoint Smb Connector
+# Anypoint SMB Connector

-The Smb connector allows Mule to connect to a Samba share to read and write file based data.
+The SMB connector allows Mule to connect to a Samba share to read and write file based data.

 # Mule supported versions
 Examples: